 The Newfoundland, also known as Newfs, are strong swimmers and were bred as drafting and general working dogs on Newfoundland’s island.
 This breed was also used to help with towing lines and nets.
 Today, this breed is still considered the best water- rescue dog.
 The Newf is dedicated to humanity and to helping people.

 This dog breed is super large and powerful.
 With a broad head and muzzle, large lips and muzzle, dark eyes, the Newfoundland has a relaxed long tail.
 The ears are natural drop ears.
 The double coat is thick and can be black, gray, or brown with or without white markings.
-The Landseer-type Newfoundland has a white coat with black markings.
+The Landseer-type Newfie has a white coat with black markings.
 The Newfoundland is heavily boned yet well-balanced.
 This breed has superior life-saving qualities at home or in the water.

 The Newfoundland is gentle, great with children, other dogs, and animals.
 This breed loves water and is recognized for its ability and willingness to save swimmers.
 The Newf is a devoted family companion and multipurpose dog.
 You will not find a sweeter, more evenly dispositioned dog breed with a heart of gold.

 The Newfoundland is not a boring breed, nor is it ill-tempered.
-Like all dogs, the Newfoundland benefits from positive puppy training classes and socialization during puppyhood.
+Like all dogs, the Newfie benefits from positive puppy training classes and socialization during puppyhood.
 The AKC describes the Newfoundland as “Sweetness of temperament is the hallmark of the Newfoundland; this is the most important single characteristic of the breed.”

 Prospective pet parents to the Newfoundland need to consider their financial ability to meet giant-sized nutritional needs, positive training classes and supervised swimming for their Newts.
 Newfs do drool and enjoy making a huge mess with water when drinking.
 This calm and patient dog breed makes for a good family companion and is protective around family members.